Philipp-Sc/cosmos-rust-bot/README.md

 **TRB** can be used to connect with a terra wallet tgo keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
 This repository includes a Signal Messenger integration that can be used to obtain the latest informaction directly from the bot.

 > :warning: Currently there is no local encryption for the linked Signal account.
 If the system is compromised so is your Signal account.
 This will be addressed in upcoming releases.
+It is recommended to use a dedicated Signal account for terra-rust-bot.

 It is intended to be used by **coders, developers and technically-skilled users** to make use of automation.